 Gestational Diabetes - Treatment Overview

-reassuring to know that most women who have gestational diabetes give birth to
+Most women who have gestational diabetes give birth to

 Treatment for gestational diabetes involves making healthy choices.
 Most

 women who make changes in the way that they eat and how often they exercise are

 able to keep their blood sugar level within a

 blood sugar is the key to preventing problems during pregnancy or birth.

 You, your doctor, and other health professionals will work together to